A Partnership to Nourish Low-Income Patients Undergoing Medical Treatments

 Better Food Security for Better Health

-The Health and Hope Program is a collaborative partnership between Lakeview Pantry, one of Chicago’s largest and longest-operating food pantries, and two area hospitals: Advocate Illinois Masonic Medical Center and Swedish Hospital, a part of NorthShore.
+The Health and Hope Program is a collaborative partnership between Lakeview Pantry, one of Chicago’s largest and longest-operating food pantries, and three area hospitals: Advocate Illinois Masonic Medical Center, Lurie Children’s Hospital, and Swedish Hospital, a part of NorthShore.
 This innovative collaboration was born of current research that shows a direct link between food insecurity and poor health.
 Our goal is to nourish low-income patients undergoing various medical treatments by providing healthy groceries.

 Food insecurity is a growing problem for people who are suffering an illness – often having to choose between medical treatment and food.